These are the Best Gluten Free Cinnamon Buns you’ll find, I promise! Soft, sweet, sticky, and as good as that wheat-based cinnamon bun from your past.

 Gluten-free AND Dairy-Free Cinnamon Rolls

 I know many, many of you have asked how to change this recipe so that it is both gluten and dairy free.
-After some playing around last week, these are the changes that I made.
+After some playing around, these are the changes that I made.

-REPLACE the instant vanilla pudding powder with 1/4 cup almond flour (ground almond meal)
+REPLACE the instant vanilla pudding powder with 1/4 cup almond flour (although Jell-O brand pudding powder is dairy free)

-REPLACE the 1/2 cup water and 3/4 cup milk with soy milk (or your favorite non-dairy milk)
+REPLACE the 1/2 cup water and 3/4 cup milk with 1 1/4 cups soy milk (or your favorite dairy-free milk)

-REPLACE all of the butter/margarine with vegan butter (I used Earth Balance)
+REPLACE all of the butter with vegan butter (I used Earth Balance)

-REPLACE the heavy cream in the Topping with 2 Tbsp soy milk.
+REPLACE the heavy cream in the Topping with 2 tablespoons dairy-free milk.